DataStax-Academy/kubecon2020/README.md

 **KubeCon attendees can request a training cloud instance** using [this link](https://kubecon2020.datastaxtraining.com/).

-Notice that training cloud instances will be available only during the workshop and will be terminated **24 hours later.**.
+Notice that training cloud instances will be available only during the workshop and will be terminated **24 hours later**.
 If you are in our workshop we recommend using the provided cloud instance, you can relax as we have you covered: prerequisites are installed already.

 **⚡ IMPORTANT NOTE:**
 Everywhere in this repo you see `<YOURADDRESS>` replace with the URL for the instance you were given.